Ahmadinejad Lebanon parade 311 ap.

 Is Hizbullah trying to take over Lebanon with Iran's help?

-“We support Lebanon fully, and we call for the liberation of occupied lands in Lebanon and in Syria,” Ahmadenijad said at a press conference with Suleiman.
+“We support Lebanon fully, and we call for the liberation of occupied lands in Lebanon and in Syria,” he said.

 Ahmadinejad said of Lebanon, "I feel like I am at home, like I am in my country."